phimuskapsi/formbuilder/README.md

 Formbuilder.js
 ============

+#### Update 3/3/2015
+Fixed: Section-Break.
+Set this up like a text/instruction block that can be added to any form.
+This adds both Edit/View templates.
+This was a hack and done without CoffeeScript, just pure JS edit in formbuilder.js.
+This means that you must currently refer to formbuilder.js in your project.
+I will make a proper build after I make several other planned changes.

+I am also currently working on a separate bit of code for conditional statements culled from generated form elements.
+--@phimuskapsi (Colin Knapp)

 #### Update 9/26/14

 I'm working on a new version of formbuilder that uses [formrenderer-base](https://github.com/dobtco/formrenderer-base) as a dependency.
 This will make it so that rendering a form for a user to fill out is as simple as plugging in your data from the builder.
 It's a bit of a chore to extract this stuff from [Screendoor](http://www.dobt.co/screendoor), but I hope to make some progress in the next month.